Email nurturing overview

 Cohorts

-Cohorts are folders that organize related flows.
+Cohorts are folders that organize related workflows.
 You might have cohorts for:

 • Different products